 |

-In his research, Jonathan Conant explores the inter-regional integration of the late ancient and early medieval Mediterranean.
-Most recently, his research has examined the cultural, social, and political connections between North Africa and the rest of the early medieval world.
-His book, Staying Roman: Conquest and Identity in North Africa and the Mediterranean, 439-700 (Cambridge University Press, 2012), represents the first historical examination of the fate of Roman identity in the region of modern Tunisia and Algeria after the collapse there of Roman power, from the Germanic Vandals' capture of the territory in the early fifth century, through the sixth-century Byzantine reconquest, down to the Islamic invasions of the Maghrib in the late seventh and early eighth centuries.
-Though most studies of the early Middle Ages focus on the creation of new, non-Roman identities out of the encounter between "barbarians" and provincial Romans, Conant argues that the idea of being Roman never really ceased to be fundamental among key elements of early medieval society, both in Africa and beyond, even after direct imperial control of the West had long since collapsed.
-However, he contends that what it meant to be Roman in the early Middle Ages was constantly changing; and in Africa specifically, the Vandal conquest precipitated the emergence of three competing definitions of Romanness political, cultural, and religious all of which remained operational into the early Islamic era and beyond.
+In my research, I explore the connectedness of the late antique and early medieval world.
+My writing focuses above all on Northwest Africa: the territory of modern Tunisia, Algeria, western Libya, and Morocco.
+My book Staying Roman: Conquest and Identity in North Africa and the Mediterranean, 439–700 (Cambridge University Press, 2012) looks specifically at the fate of Roman identity in this region after the collapse there of Roman imperial power, from the Vandal war-band’s capture of the territory in the early fifth century, through the sixth-century East Roman or Byzantine “reconquest,” down to the Islamic invasions of the Maghrib in the late seventh and early eighth centuries.
+At the time, most studies of the early middle ages focused on the creation of new, non-Roman identities out of the encounter between provincial Romans and foreign (“barbarian”) migrants.
+By contrast, I looked at Romanness as a “cultural strategy,” or, in other words, as a set of ideas that allowed people to invoke a sense of shared identity or of profound difference as direct imperial control of the West collapsed.
+This strategy helped to sustain the Mediterranean’s cultural connectedness even as the empire fragmented politically.
+Because it was really good at doing that work, I argue, the idea of being Roman never really ceased to be fundamental among key elements of Mediterranean society, both in Africa and beyond, well into the medieval period.
+However, I also contend that what it meant to be Roman in the early middle ages was constantly changing.
+In Northwest Africa specifically, the Vandal conquest precipitated the emergence of three competing definitions of Romanness—political, cultural, and religious—all of which remained operational into the early Islamic era and beyond.

 Books: